abhijitsarkar/feign/README.md

    You can also disable recording globally and then provide your own recording service with whatever filtering logic you need.

-   * Use a different data store for storing recorded requests: If you are using Spring Data, you need a domain class, an id generator, a request repository and a recording service.
+   * Use a different data store for storing recorded requests: If you are using Spring Data, a request repository and a recording service.
 Look in the `feign-persistence` module for a MongoDB version of these.

       If you are not using Spring Data, you can hand roll your persistence logic.
 Trouble is, Spring Data REST depends on Spring Data and thus, without it, you will have to write all the code for the REST endpoints to manage your request data store.
 Seriously, unless you are paid by hour, do not do it.